AdobeDocs/pass.en/help/authentication/preauthorize-android.md

-In case of an unexpected error (e.g. network issue, MVPD authorization endpoint unavailable, etc.) taking place when a Preauthorize API request is processed by the Adobe Primetime Authentication services, one or multiple separated error informations will be included for the affected resource/s as part of the Preauthorize API response result.
+In case of an unexpected error (e.g. network issue, MVPD authorization endpoint unavailable, etc.) taking place when a Preauthorize API request is processed by the Adobe Pass Authentication services, one or multiple separated error informations will be included for the affected resource/s as part of the Preauthorize API response result.

 ## `public void preauthorize(PreauthorizeRequest request, AccessEnablerCallback<PreauthorizeResponse> callback);`